Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - Flag Obtained: pwn.college{8VKb_2A6RrzhdOXbDnaJIEYiKKF.dZDN1QDLwMTN0czW}

 ## Position elsewhere
-- Commands used:
+- Commands used: `cd`, `/path/to/program`
-- Thought Process:
+- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to be in "/var/log" directory so use `cd` to go into "/var/log" and then run the program again.
-- Solution:
+- Solution: Start the challenge, use `cd` command to go into "/var/log" directory, input `/challenge/run` to provide the absolute path to the program "run" and run the program.
-- Flag Obtained:
+- Flag Obtained: pwn.college{sq5gPhcSYO1IXoVXMgbA5bk37AU.ddDN1QDLwMTN0czW}

 ## Position yet elsewhere
 - Commands used: